adamreeve/ParquetSharp.Dataset/README.md

 When reading data from a dataset, you can specify the columns to include and filter rows based on field values.
-Filters may currently only use fields from the partitioning schema:
+Row filters may apply to fields from data files or from the partitioning schema.
+When a filter excludes a partition directory no files from that directory will be read.

 ```C#
 var columns = new[] {"x", "y"};